bogdanraonic3/OOD_Detection_ScientificML/README.md

     python3 inference.py --config=/path_to_config_file/

+## 🔹 Classification

+For classification tasks, run the script:

+    python3 train_classification.py --config=/path_to_config_file/

+The config file for training is very similar to the one used for regression.
+An important parameter is:

+- `ood_share`: fraction of the OOD class used during training.

+The inference for classification tasks is implemented in the Jupyter notebook:

+- `inference_classification.ipynb`

 ## 🔹 Segmentation

-The segmentation training follows [this script](https://github.com/s0mnaths/Brain-Tumor-Segmentation/blob/master/notebooks/brain_tumor_segmentation.ipynb).
+- The segmentation training follows [this script](https://github.com/s0mnaths/Brain-Tumor-Segmentation/blob/master/notebooks/brain_tumor_segmentation.ipynb).
-The backbone used for segmentation is the **CNO model**, with the final layer being a **binary segmentation head**.
+- The backbone used for segmentation is the **CNO model**, with the final layer being a **binary segmentation head**.
+- The dataloader for the brain segmentation task is located in dataloader/dataloader.py.
+- The inference for segmentation is done with the predicted masks, in the same way as in regression inference.

 ## 🔹 1D Experiments